Nirzar-shah-11/Quality-Inspection-using-Niryo/README.md

   - `approach1.py`: Python file for basic detection and pick-and-place.
   - `approach2.py`: Python file for vision pick-and-place.
   - `approach3.py`: Python file for 2-camera approach.
-  - 'approach4.py':Python updated file for size not found for bottle approach.
+  - `approach4trail.py`:Python updated file for horizontal and vertical approach.
+  - `approach4final.py`: In future its going to work on that .

 #### MobileNet SSD + CNN
 - **mobilenet+CNN/CNN**